 Adaxes allows you to automate various routine management tasks by scheduling them.
 For example, it can automatically deprovision inactive accounts in AD, allocate users to necessary groups, maintain OU structure, etc. You can also schedule tasks like importing new users from CSV.
 Automating such a sensitive operation doesn’t mean that you need to sacrifice any control, as you can add an approval step to it.
 This way users will be created in AD only after a member of IT staff reviews and approves the operation.
 You can also use scheduled tasks to send various notifications to users, like reminders about their password or account expiration.

-Adaxes provides a single administration environment for all your Active Directory domains as well as Exchange and Office 365, reducing the number of tools that administrators need to use in their daily routines.
+Adaxes provides a single administration environment for all your Active Directory domains as well as Exchange and Microsoft 365, reducing the number of tools that administrators need to use in their daily routines.
 It significantly simplifies the management process by enabling admins to execute bulk operations on AD objects from different domains and forests, running complex multi-step operations with single-click commands, integrating custom scripts into automated workflows, etc. It also gives them tools to control and monitor your AD environment, like centralized delegation of permissions, approval-based workflows, Active Directory reports, comprehensive operation logs and more.

 Adaxes provides a single management and administration environment for multiple Active Directory domains that can be located in different forests and can have no trust relationships between them.
 This way all the automation rules, scheduled tasks, enforced data standards, etc. are applied across your entire AD environment in a unified manner.
 Adaxes also enables centralized delegation of permissions across the managed domains.
 For example, you can allow your help desk team to reset passwords for all users from the Sales department, no matter which domains or forests they are located in.